Statement of purpose (as of February 2021)

 The surgery has existed for over 50 years and started as a single building.
 The practice has been completely remodelled over its history to now consist of purpose built facility within modern premises.
 The practice also has large onsite parking.
 We have been a training practice since 2010.

-Due to Coronavirus we have developed an external site for flu vaccination delivery.
-This involves 3 Marquees towards the rear of the Practice near the Staff Car Park.
+Due to Coronavirus we have developed an external site for flu and coronavirus vaccination delivery.
+This involves 3 vaccine cabins towards the rear of the Practice near the Staff Car Park.

 Under the Health and Social Care Act 2008 (The Care Quality Commission (Registration) Regulations 2009 Part 4), the registering body (Thistlemoor Medical Centre) is required to provide to the Care Quality Commission a statement of purpose.